 Safety Videos has also developed a container labeling training program, although this course is in video format and is available as a DVD or on a USB stick.
 Here, you'll get to explore the six major pieces of information used on the GHS label - the chemical identifier, signal word, hazard statement, precaution statement, supplier identified, and pictogram labels.
 Furthermore, it will guide your team on the correct way of reading and interpreting the standard pictograms used in the GHS program, which they can use when assessing how a chemical product should be handled, stored, and transported.

 While this course isn’t free, it comes with additional resources including a trainer's guide, assessment and quizzes, an attendance sheet, and a printable Certificate of Completion.

 Cost: $229.00 USD

-Scope: History of GHS program, information and pictograms used on the GHS label
+Scope: History of GHS program, information and pictograms used on the GHS labels

 Created by Safety VideosExplore the course

 Another valuable course to include in your GHS training is the Chemical Storage and Handling course by EdApp LMS.
 Here, you'll learn how to safely store and transport hazardous chemicals, as well as what to do in an emergency.
-It also discusses the pivotal sections of the Safety Data Sheet (SDS), such as hazard identification, storage, handling, and exposure control.
+It also discusses the pivotal sections of the Safety Data Sheet (SDS), such as hazard identification, storage, handling of dangerous goods, as well as exposure control.
 By understanding these elements, your team will easily identify and differentiate hazardous materials and determine the right precautionary measures they need to apply to reduce risks of accidents and exposures.

 This EdApp course is reinforced with gamified quizzes, bringing fun and color to an otherwise monotonous training course.
 To further motivate them, you may also combine them with real prizes like coffee vouchers or discount coupons, anything that your budget allows.